HiMeditator/auto-caption/README_en.md

         | <b>English</b>
         | <a href="./README_ja.md">日本語</a> |
     </p>
     <p><i>Version 1.0.0 has been released, with the addition of the SOSV local caption model.
-More caption models are being developed...</i></p>
+The current features are basically complete, and there are no further development plans...</i></p>
 </div>

 ![](./assets/media/main_en.png)